NewTechMike/phase-3-sinatra-react-project/README.md

-# Title: Current Hogwarts Houses
+# Hogwarts Student Registry

 ## Introduction

 # Overview
-- This will be an app that lists the students of Hogwarts by the House they'be been sorted into
+- This is an app that lists the currently enrolled students of Hogwarts School of Witchcraft and Wizardry, and into which House they've been sorted

 # Pages